San Clemente, California: Indigenous

 The Acjachemen are the Indigenous people of San Clemente.
-Panhe was located about three miles south of San Clemente, and has been historically documented to be over 9,600 years old.
-It remains an important site for the Acjachemen.

 Spanish era

-In 1776 Father Junípero Serra founded Mission San Juan Capistrano, and afterward the local indigenous people were dubbed "Juaneños" in Spanish.
+In 1776, Father Junípero Serra founded Mission San Juan Capistrano, and afterward the local indigenous people were dubbed "Juaneños" in Spanish.
 Both Native Americans and Spanish settlers established villages near the mission, and local indigenous people were conscripted to work for the mission.

 Mexican and Post-Conquest eras

 San Clemente was included as part of Rancho Boca de la Playa, granted in 1846 by Governor Pío Pico to Emigdio Véjar.
 Following the American conquest of California, California came under United States sovereignty in 1848.
 In 1860, Véjar sold the rancho to Juan Ávila, grantee of Rancho Niguel, who later conveyed it to his son-in-law, Pablo Pryor.

 American era

-Property rights to the land exchanged hands several times, but few ventured to build on it until 1925, when former Mayor of Seattle, Ole Hanson, an out-of-town major land developer, purchased and designed a 2000 acre community with the financial help of a syndicate headed by Hamilton Cotton.
+Property rights to the land exchanged hands several times, but few ventured to build on it until 1925, when former Seattle Mayor Ole Hanson, an out-of-town major land developer, purchased and designed a 2000 acre community with the financial help of a syndicate headed by Henry Hamilton Cotton.
 Hanson anticipated that Californians weary of "the big city" would find refuge in the region's agreeable climate, stunning beaches, and rich land.
 He named the city after San Clemente Island, which in turn was named by the explorer Sebastián Vizcaino in 1602 after Saint Clement.
-Hanson envisioned it as a Mediterranean-style coastal resort town, his "San Clemente by the Sea."
+Hanson envisioned it as a Mediterranean-style coastal resort town, his "San Clemente by the Sea".
+The city is one of the country's first master planned communities.
 He had a clause added to the deeds requiring all building plans to be submitted to an architectural review board in an effort to ensure future development would retain red tile roofs and white exteriors.
 This proved to be short-lived; an eclectic mix of building styles is found in the oldest parts of town.

 Hanson succeeded in promoting the new area and selling property.
 He built public structures such as the Beach Club, the community center, the pier and San Clemente Plaza, now known as Max Berg Plaza Park.
 The area was officially incorporated as a city on February 27, 1928, with a council-manager government.
 Referring to the way he would develop the city, Hanson proclaimed, "I have a clean canvas and I am determined to paint a clean picture.
 Think of it – a canvas five miles long and one and one-half miles wide!...
 My San Clemente by the Sea."
 Soon after San Clemente was incorporated, the need for a fire station was realized.
 The headlines in San Clemente's first newspaper, El Heraldo de San Clemente June 1928 read: "Building to house local fire department will be constructed by popular subscription and turned over to the city when completed!"
 Individual subscriptions were received in the amounts from $6.00 to $1,500.00 from the citizenry.